 The Investment Scientist

-Posts Tagged ‘stock market
+Posts Tagged ‘Stock Market

 Image2013 has been a stellar year for stocks.
 As of today, the S&P 500 is up more than 25%.
 There are about ten trading days left and barring unforeseen circumstance, the index will end the year in the 20+% range.